Use a condom every time!

-A traditional condom can be used to cover the penis, or an inner condom can be inserted into the vagina or anus.
+An external condom (sometimes called a traditional condom) can be used to cover the penis, or an internal condom can be inserted into the vagina or anus.
 See below for more on each type of condom.

 Store your condoms in a cool, dry place and make sure they are properly lubricated with water or silicone-based lubricant.
 Silicone-based lubricant is safe for any condom and while often more expensive than water-based, less lubricant is needed because it does not dry up as quickly.
 Oil-based lubricant should NOT be used with latex condoms and is not recommended for use inside the body.